Teaching

 Teaching Experience & Training

-Throughout my time at Columbia, I have taken advantage of various professional teaching workshops available at through the Center for Teaching and Learning (CTL) and other University resources, such as:
+I have taken advantage of various professional teaching workshops and conference, such as:

 Teaching Materials